Mlamalerie/TP4-YouTube-Scrapper-11-2022/README.md

 Scrape a list of YouYube videos and store the recovered data in a json file.

 ## To-do
-- --input input.json --output output.json
 - .venv in github
-- test with pytest
-- map/filter/reduce
-- Découpage de vos fonctions les plus grandes (visez la trentaine de ligne maximum)
-- beautify code and finish typing
--

 ## How to run :

-`python scrapping.py`
+`python scrapping.py --input input.json --output output.json`

 ## How it works